piece601/SublimeCLI/README.md

 # Sublime Text 2 CLI
-You can use sublime text 2 to open file in terminal.
+You can use sublime text 2 to open file from terminal.
 Sublime text 2 command line just link to Sublime Text 2.app for Mac OS X.
 # Notice
 	Following, you will see $ syntax, this is command line point.